Sasanian Empire: First Golden Era (309–379)

-Following Hormizd II's death, northern Arabs started to ravage and plunder the western cities of the empire, even attacking the province of pars, the birthplace of the Sassanid kings.
+Following Hormizd II's death, northern Arabs started to ravage and plunder the western cities of the empire, even attacking the province of pars, the birthplace of the Sasanian kings.
 Meanwhile, Persian nobles killed Hormizd II's eldest son, blinded the second, and imprisoned the third (who later escaped into Roman territory).
 The throne was reserved for a younger son, Shapur II.
 (Note: Alireza Shapour Shahbazi, citing Otto Seeck (1920), writes that the account of Shapur being elected as ruler while still in his mother's womb is "unfounded".
 This account is recorded in the Greek author Agathias's Histories.)
 During his youth the empire was controlled by his mother and the nobles.
 Upon coming of age, Shapur II assumed power and quickly proved to be an active and effective ruler.

 He first led his small but disciplined army south against the Arabs, whom he defeated, securing the southern areas of the empire.
 He then began his first campaign against the Romans in the west, where Persian forces won a series of battles but were unable to make territorial gains due to the failure of repeated sieges of the key frontier city of Nisibis, and Roman success in retaking the cities of Singara and Amida after they had previously fallen to the Persians.

 These campaigns were halted by nomadic raids along the eastern borders of the empire, which threatened Transoxiana, a strategically critical area for control of the Silk Road.
 Shapur therefore marched east toward Transoxiana to meet the eastern nomads, leaving his local commanders to mount nuisance raids on the Romans.
 He crushed the Central Asian tribes, and annexed the area as a new province.